erwald/blog/posts/building-a-lightweight-command-line-newsletter-program.md

 {% endraw %}

 This is the Nunjucks template used in generating the HTML files I feed into `nwsl send-email`.
-The `formatForNewsletter` filter adjusts the post content for displaying it in emails, e.g. by replacing images with caption texts, removing anchor links & adding a ref parameter to all links pointing to my blog.
+The `formatForNewsletter` filter adjusts the post content for displaying it in emails, e.g. by replacing images with caption texts, removing anchor links and adding a ref parameter to all links pointing to my blog.
 So, having put a new post in my blog's directory, I can straightaway send it out to my subscribers with a simple terminal command.
-That's even easier than publishing it on the web, which requires me to commit & push!
+That's even easier than publishing it on the web, which requires me to commit and push!

 There are, however, some limitations.
-For instance, subscribing is somewhat harder than with other services, it doesn't allow for segmenting subscribers into separate mailing lists & it hasn't been tested at scale.
-There are many features that want implementing, optimisations that want doing & documentation that wants writing.
+For instance, subscribing is somewhat harder than with other services, it doesn't allow for segmenting subscribers into separate mailing lists and it hasn't been tested at scale.
+There are many features that want implementing, optimisations that want doing and documentation that wants writing.
 In short, this is an early alpha version.
 But for the core use case it works.

 If you're feeling brave, you can subscribe to this blog.
 All you need to do is send an email with "subscribe" in the subject line to `newsletter AT erichgrunewald DOT com`.
 (It's also possible to subscribe via [RSS](https://www.erichgrunewald.com/feed.xml).)